grassrootseconomics/docs.grassecon.org/docs/commons/sprout.md

 Each Pool must include the following text (or equivalent) on its public page, dashboard, or registry:

 This Pool operates under the SPROUT License: Stewarded Pools for Relational Obligations and Unified Trust.
 It circulates symbolic commitments within a peer-curated commons of care.
 Any swap that withdraws assets from the Pool is a 0% interest Swap Loan that creates a repayable obligation.
 Loan claims may be assigned to the current Holder of the borrower’s Loan Voucher / Collateral Voucher, as recorded on the ledger/on-chain.
+If this Pool enables withdrawals via swaps, those swaps are governed as repayable Swap Loans under the SPROUT Swap Loan Terms (Sign-at-Swap): [https://docs.grassecon.org].

 Participation is voluntary, curated, and governed by peer trust.

 License: https://docs.grassecon.org/commons/sprout
 Charter: [Insert link to Pool’s Charter text]